 Desperately fed up at my consultancy business, I decided that ADHD coach training would help me personally and offer me a new career path.
 Within only months of my ADHD diagnosis, I was training to be an ADHD coach and had sold my half of the business to my relieved business partner – to end my twenty year computing-industry career.
 Within a year I was nearly trained as an ADHD Coach and had started coaching.
 I was divorced and living in a new apartment, co-parenting my daughter and my new life started.

 I set up SimplyWellbeing as a one-stop ADHD organisation for adults with ADHD.
 I worked hard to bring together independent ADHD professionals: psychiatrists, researchers, charities, support groups and therapists to offer comprehensive support.
-Over the last eight years I helped with adult ADHD diagnosis referrals and later set up and ran an Adult ADHD Diagnosis Centre in central London.
-I hosted a couple of large ADHD adult support groups like “Share & Tear” and “ADHD Expert Talks”.
-I have delivered many presentations and workshops for ADHD adults, professionals and teachers.
-Along the way I have coached a few hundred ADHD adults too.
-Today I am a full time ADHD adult coach and writer, and far happier in work than ever before.
+Over the last sixteen years I have helped many seek their adult ADHD diagnosis, I even set up and ran an Adult ADHD Diagnosis Centre in central London for a year or so.